micropython/micropython/ports/esp8266/README.md

 ```bash
 $ make deploy
 ```

-(This should not be run inside Docker as it will need access to the serial port.)
+(If using the Docker instructions above, do not run this command via Docker as it will need access to the serial port.
+Run it directly instead.)

 This will use the `esptool.py` script to download the images.
 You must have your ESP module in the bootloader mode, and connected to a serial port on your PC.